Federal IRS Tax Audits and Appeals Attorney

 Possible Outcomes of a Tax Audit

-- Adjustments to the tax return that result in additional taxes owed: This means that the IRS has found errors or inconsistencies in your reported income or deductions and has made adjustments accordingly.
-As a result, you may be required to pay additional taxes, penalties, and interest on the amount owed.
+- Adjustments resulting in additional taxes owed: This means the IRS found errors or inconsistencies in your reported income or deductions and has made adjustments accordingly.
+You may be required to pay additional taxes, penalties, and interest on the amount owed.
+A skilled tax audit attorney can help minimize these additional costs.

-- Adjustments to the tax return that result in a refund: This outcome is rare but possible if the IRS finds errors that result in an overpayment of taxes.
-In this case, you are entitled to a refund of the excess taxes paid.
+- Adjustments resulting in a refund: Though rare, this outcome is possible if the IRS finds errors that resulted in an overpayment of taxes.
+In this case, you’re entitled to a refund of the excess taxes paid.

 THE TAX APPEAL PROCESS

-- An inaccurate assessment based on incorrect information
+- Inaccurate assessment based on incorrect information

 CLIENT TESTIMONIALS